A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Non-linear interactions for varying perturbations

-\rev{Statistics from the Marusic et al. \cite{marusic_evolution_2015} dataset are presented in figures~\ref{Fig2a}.1.
-As expected based on the literature \citep{hutchins_hot-wire_2009}, there is no change in $\overline{u_{i}^{+^{2}}}$ with increasing $\re$ (light to dark colors in figure~\ref{Fig2a}.1a), while a significant change in $\overline{u_{L}^{+^{2}}}$ can be seen across all $z^{+}$-locations.
-The premultiplied spectra in figure~\ref{Fig2a}.1b are from $z^{+}=15$, as indicated by the vertical dotted line in figure~\ref{Fig2a}.1a.
+Statistics from the Marusic et al. \cite{marusic_evolution_2015} dataset are presented in figures~\ref{Fig2a}.1.
+As expected based on the literature \citep{hutchins_hot-wire_2009}, there is no change in $\overline{u_{i}^{+^{2}}}$ with increasing $\re$ (light to dark colors in figure~\ref{Fig2a}.1a), while a significant change in $\overline{u_{L}^{+^{2}}}$ can be seen across all $z^{+}$-locations. \rev{This trend also gives support to the choice of $T_C^+=350$, as the invariant behavior of $\overline{u_{i}^{+^{2}}}$ with increasing $\re$ has been captured, consistent with expectations \citep{hutchins_hot-wire_2009}.} The premultiplied spectra in figure~\ref{Fig2a}.1b are from $z^{+}=15$, as indicated by the vertical dotted line in figure~\ref{Fig2a}.1a.
 The only significant change in the spectra is an increase in energy corresponding to the large scales (right of vertical dotted line at $T^{+}_{C}=350$), \emph{i.e.} corresponding to an increase in $u_{L}$-energy.
-A similar effect is seen in the premultiplied spectra in figure~\ref{Fig2a}.1d which are from $z^{+}=200$ (\emph{i.e.} in the log region), indicated by the vertical dash-dotted line in figure~\ref{Fig2a}.1a.
+A similar effect is seen in the premultiplied spectra in figure~\ref{Fig2a}.1d which are from $z^{+}=200$ (\emph{i.e.} \rev{nominally within the log region}), indicated by the vertical dash-dotted line in figure~\ref{Fig2a}.1a.
 The effect of increasing $\re$ on the skewness and the cross-term can be seen in figures~\ref{Fig2a}.1c,e.
-Consistent positive changes in the skewness and cross-term, with increasing $\re$, are observed for both $z$-locations.
-The assertion that amplitude modulation (\emph{i.e.} the cross-term) is the only statistically significant triadic/non-linear interaction for a canonical TBL is confirmed by the similar magnitudes of the skewness and the cross-term in figures~\ref{Fig2a}.1c,e.
-This is reaffirmed in figures~\ref{Fig3}.1a,b which demonstrate a negligible variation in all other terms of Eq. (\ref{eq:skew2}) with increasing $\re$ (also shown by \citep{mathis_relationship_2011}), thereby suggesting insignificant changes in other triadic interactions with increasing $\re$.} \\
+Consistent positive changes in the skewness and cross-term, with increasing $\re$, are observed for both $z$-locations. \rev{Though not shown here, this same trend can be observed in the skewness at wall-normal locations across the log region \citep{mathis_relationship_2011}.} The assertion that amplitude modulation (\emph{i.e.} the cross-term) is the only statistically significant triadic/non-linear interaction for a canonical TBL is confirmed by the similar magnitudes of the skewness and the cross-term in figures~\ref{Fig2a}.1c,e.
+This is reaffirmed in figures~\ref{Fig3}.1a,b which demonstrate a negligible variation in all other terms of Eq. (\ref{eq:skew2}) with increasing $\re$ (also shown by \citep{mathis_relationship_2011}), thereby suggesting insignificant changes in other triadic interactions with increasing $\re$. \\